PassFort/http-signatures/README.md

 | [reqwest](https://crates.io/crates/reqwest)       | Client        | Supports blocking and non-blocking requests.<sup>1</sup>      |
 | [rouille](https://crates.io/crates/rouille)       | Server        |                                                               |

-1. Due to limitations of the reqwest API, digests can only be calculated automatically for non-blocking non-streaming requests.
-For blocking or streaming requests, the user must add the digest manually before signing the request, or else the `Digest` header will not be included in the signature.
+1. Due to limitations of the reqwest API, digests cannot be calculated automatically for non-blocking, streaming requests.
+For these requests, the user must add the digest manually before signing the request, or else the `Digest` header will not be included in the signature.
+Automatic digests for streaming requests *are* supported via the blocking API.

 ### Supported signature algorithms:

 Algorithm registry: https://tools.ietf.org/id/draft-cavage-http-signatures-12.html#hsa-registry

 - `hmac-sha256`
+- `hmac-sha512`
+- `rsa-sha256`
+- `rsa-sha512`

 ### Supported digest algorithms: